-The first step in project development is to conduct background research, conduct a field reconnaissance, and submit the ESIS Part I. Article 6.5.6, entitled Methodology, describes this process.
+The first step in project development is to conduct background research, conduct a field reconnaissance, and submit the ESIS Part I. Section 6.5.6, entitled Methodology, describes this process.
 The ESIS submittal provides a foundation to assess the cultural, historical, and archaeological impacts (if any) of the project.
 It allows the project staff to have an awareness of potential impacts, where there may be some issues of concern, and which issues can be eliminated from further consideration.
-The ESIS Part I submittal shall be completed on e-Builder.
+The ESIS Part I submittal shall be completed on the Web-Based Program Management (WBPM) system.